Thanga Meenkal: Production

-Thanga Meenkal was disclosed to illustrate the story of a middle-aged man who gets separated from his wife and daughter to search for a job "just for the sake of earning money".
-Ram declared that the female lead and other characters would be enacted by newcomers, one of them being an eight-year-old Chennai-based girl Sadhana Venkatesh.
-Director Ram auditioned over 150 girls for the role of Chellamma before he zeroed in on her.
-Malayalam television actress Shelly Kishore was roped in to play the mother character, Vadivu.
-Filming was finally started on 18 January 2011 in Nagercoil.
+The film was picked for production by Gautham Vasudev Menon via Photon Kathaas in 2010, despite director Ram's struggling market after Kattradhu Thamizh (2007).
+Ram also plays the lead role.
+He said that the female lead and other characters would be enacted by newcomers, one of them being an eight-year-old Chennai-based girl Sadhana Venkatesh.
+Ram auditioned over 150 girls for the role of Chellamma before he finalised her.
+Malayalam television actress Shelly Kishore was roped in to play the mother character, Vadivu, making her Tamil film debut.
+Filming started on 18 January 2011 in Nagercoil.
 In January 2012, Padmapriya was roped in for an important role, making a comeback to Tamil films after a gap of 3 years.
-The shoot of the entire film was completed in 53 days and it was held in places like Wayanad, Cochin, Nagercoil, Achankoil and other scenic locations.
+The filming was held in places like Nagercoil and Achankoil and other scenic locations.